Dogecoin

-Dogecoin (/'doʊ(d)ʒkɔɪn/ DOHJ-koyn or DOHZH-koyn, Abbreviation: DOGE; sign: Ð) is a cryptocurrency created by software engineers Billy Markus and Jackson Palmer, who decided to create a payment system as a "joke", making fun of the wild speculation in cryptocurrencies at the time.
-It is considered both the first "meme coin", and, more specifically, the first "dog coin".
+Dogecoin (/'doʊ(d)ʒkɔɪn/ DOHJ-koyn or DOHZH-koyn, Abbreviation: DOGE; sign: Ð) is a cryptocurrency created by software engineers Billy Markus and Jackson Palmer, who decided to create a payment system as a joke, making fun of the wild speculation in cryptocurrencies at the time.
+It is considered both the first "meme coin", and more specifically the first "dog coin".
 Despite its satirical nature, some consider it a legitimate investment prospect.
-Dogecoin features the face of the Shiba Inu dog from the "doge" meme as its logo and namesake.
-It was introduced on December 6, 2013, and quickly developed its own online community, reaching a market capitalization of over $85 billion on May 5, 2021.
+Dogecoin features the face of Kabosu from the "doge" meme as its logo and namesake.
+It was introduced on December 6, 2013, and quickly developed its own online community, reaching a peak market capitalization of over US$85 billion on May 5, 2021.
 As of 2021, it is the sleeve sponsor of Watford Football Club.

-Dogecoin.com promotes the currency as the "fun and friendly Internet currency", referencing its origins as a "joke".
-Software engineers Billy Markus and Jackson Palmer launched the satirical cryptocurrency as a way to make fun of Bitcoin and the many other cryptocurrencies boasting grand plans to take over the world.
-With the help of Reddit, the site became an instant hit.
-Within two weeks, Dogecoin had established a dedicated blog and forum, and its market value has reached US$8 million, once jumping to become the seventh largest electronic currency in the world.
-Dogecoin is based on Scrypt algorithm, and the transaction process is more convenient than Bitcoin.
-Dogecoin takes only 1 minute to confirm, while BTC takes 10 minutes.
+Dogecoin.com promotes the currency as the "fun and friendly Internet currency", referring to its origins as a "joke".
+Software engineers Markus and Palmer launched the satirical cryptocurrency as a way to make fun of Bitcoin and the many other cryptocurrencies boasting grand plans to take over the world.
+Dogecoin quickly gained traction, particularly on social platforms like Reddit.
+Within two weeks of launch, it had established a dedicated blog and forum and its market value reached $8 million, once jumping to become the seventh largest electronic currency in the world.